 This new group showcase a unique sound formed from a combination of players that initially came together briefly to perform a Neil Young-inspired theatre show production called Re-Harvest, where the musicians successfully performed the classic albums Harvest Moon and Harvest back to back.

-The brainchild of the group is lead singer and chief songwriter Cormac Neeson.
-The band hand-picked by him, based on long standing friendships, as well as experiences with numerous musical projects within the thriving Belfast music scene.
+The band was hand-picked by Neeson, based on long standing friendships, as well as experiences with numerous musical projects within the thriving Belfast music scene.

-“It’s quite fitting that ‘Big Questions’ is the first single, because it was really this song that sparked the whole notion of writing and recording a Laurel Canyon inspired record, right down to using the same analogue process that all those great bands of the late 60s and early 70s would have used.
+“It’s quite fitting that ‘Big Questions’ is the first single, because it was really this song that sparked the whole notion of writing and recording a Laurel Canyon inspired record, right down to using the same analogue process that all those great bands of the late 60s and early 70s would have used,” said the singer earlier this year regarding their debut release.

 “I wrote this particular song in Belfast with a good songwriter friend of mine called Rory Nellis and I remember right after we finished it, I commented that it would fit quite nicely on a Crosby Stills & Nash record, at which point I realised I had a whole collection of songs that would fit quite nicely into that theme.